Avnsx/fansly-downloader/README.md

 ## How To
 If you have Python installed download the GitHub repository, else use the [Executable version](https://github.com/Avnsx/fansly/releases)
 #### Manual Way
+1. If you're **not using the executable version**, make sure you have [installed the requirements for the manual way](https://github.com/Avnsx/fansly#requirements-for-manual-configuration-of-configini)
 1. Make sure you have registered an account on fansly and are logged in with it in your browser, or you'll not be able to get an authorization token from Developer Console.
 2. Go to whatever creator's account page and open your browsers developer console (Most often Key: F12)
 3. Reload the website by using the rotating arrow symbol to the left of your browsers search bar(Key: F5), while the developer console is open.
 Now do the steps on the following picture: